-Table 5 gives the comparison of the times spent per move for $\alpha\mu$ with and without parallelization for different numbers of Max moves and different depth.
+Table V gives the comparison of the times spent per move for $\alpha\mu$ with and without parallelization for different numbers of Max moves and different depth.
 Leaf parallelization was done with OpenMP and mutual exclusion to choose the next available thread.
 We can see that there is little to gain for PIMC with 20 worlds, going from 0.019 seconds for 1 thread to 0.015 seconds for 6 threads.
-For PIMC with 80 worlds going from 1 to 6 threads halves the average time per Table 5: Comparison of the average time per move with Leaf Parallelization using 1 thread and 6 threads.
+For PIMC with 80 worlds going from 1 to 6 threads halves the average time per move.
+Similar speedups occur for $\alpha\mu$ with two Max moves: the speedup factor is approximately two for 80 worlds.
+Leaf parallelized $\alpha\mu$ with two Max moves and 40 worlds has approximately the same thinking time as PIMC with 160 worlds, and we can see in figure 6 that it has a better winrate.